PrivateNoodles/discord-phub/README.md

 Nsfw DB with more than 5 000 images and videos (gif, jpg, png, mp4) of nsfw content with 65+ categories

 ## Update

+- You can use it in the browser
 - No more problem for embed
 - You can know get a media by is type (see the documentation below)